 So, after grumbling my way past all of this blush coloured fervor I made it home.
 And then as I fell asleep exhausted from the overwhelming assault of pink and red on my senses I wondered if maybe I was too harsh on the holiday.
 Is Valentine's Day really so bad?
 Maybe I'm just as bitter as they say.

 The clock strikes midnight and I find myself unaccountably awakened by a presence.
 Somehow I know it is St. Valentine.
-It is probably the birds and roses that surround him.
+It is probably the birds and roses that surround him that gave him away.

 "St. Valentine," I begin "Am I hopelessly bitter like they all say?
 And why do you have a rooster with you?"
 I'm eminently practical even in my dreams you see.